 chocolate memento; music and dancing.

-Should you have any questions about the next major Charity Events (The 2020 Weinstein Classic Golf Tournament now scheduled for 23 October 2020 (moved form the July date because of COVID-19 health and safety concerns)), or the 2021 AI Ball (the AI Ball is cancelled for 2020 but hopefully it can be rescheduled in 2021), please contact the events coordinator, Deb Beckworth, at:
+Should you have any questions about the next major Charity Events (The 2020 Weinstein Classic Golf Tournament moved from the July 2020 date because of COVID-19 health and safety concerns; has been moved to 2021 (DATE:TBD); or questions about the 2021 AI Ball (the AI Ball cancelled for 2020 will hopefully be rescheduled in 2021), please contact the events coordinator, Deb Beckworth, at:

 firstname.lastname@example.org or any of the "Contacts" listed under the header "Contacts and Recent Events"